 A new breakthrough in the understanding of the neurological basis of chronic brain dysfunction following stroke

 Chronic neurological dysfunction produced by stroke and traumatic brain injury has long been thought to be irreversible.
-A new scientific discovery by the INR, as documented in the medical literature (article 1; article 2), now promises to change current thinking about the potential for recovery of function, even years after the acute event.
+A new series of scientific discoveries by Edward Tobinick MD, as documented in the medical literature (article 1; article 2), now promises to change current thinking about the potential for recovery after stroke or brain injury, even years later.

 For more scientific information, please see:

 Consultation for Stroke at the INR

 This treatment is not for acute stroke.
 Consultation with an INR medical provider following hospital discharge is encouraged, even if the stroke has occurred years before.
 Please call the INR in Florida +1 (561) 353-9707 for further information.

 Scientific References (clicking on title will access the scientific abstract and full-text of the article)